ALZHEIMER’S RESEARCH DAY IN SAN DIEGO

 Attendees will also enjoy opportunities for networking, interdisciplinary dialogue, and engagement with cutting-edge researchers across the local scientific community.

-from both academia and industry to submit abstracts for oral or poster presentations.
-Projects should be directly relevant to current or future Alzheimer’s Disease and Related Dementias (ADRD) research.
+All data is directly relevant to current or future Alzheimer’s Disease and Related Dementias research.

 Presentation Topics May Include: